mortenc/portfolio-jekyll/_projects/golden-gate.md

 The Challenge
 -------------------
-The Golden Gate Bridge, Highway & Transportation District knew that they needed a new website, but weren’t sure where to begin.
-FFW helped them understand their needs and how best to deliver outstanding digital experiences to locals and tourists alike.
+The Golden Gate Bridge, Highway & Transportation District needed a new and modern website to better service their diverse customers – from tourists looking for best selfie spots with the bridge to commuters on their bus and ferry services.

 {% include project-image.html type="full" file="ggb-frontpage-in-macbook.jpg" caption="We designed several prototypes to ensure that the interactions felt smooth and natural." %}